PrakashSyracuse/DataStructuresPractice/README.md

 # DataStructuresPractice
-Programming questions solved from different websites using C++
+Programming questions solved from different websites using C++ in Xcode IDE.